This Day In Writing History

 While studying at Magdalen, Wilde won the 1878 Newdigate Prize for his poem Ravenna, but he failed to win the Chancellor's English Essay Prize.
 However, the essay he entered, The Rise Of Historical Criticism, would be published posthumously in 1909.

-He wore his hair long, openly expressed his disdain for "manly" sports, and decorated his rooms with objets d'art such as peacock feathers, sunflowers, and blue china.
+He wore his hair long, openly expressed his disdain for "manly" sports, and decorated his room with objets d'art such as peacock feathers, sunflowers, and blue china.
 As a result, Wilde was greatly disliked by his fellow students.

-They bullied him viciously, throwing their china at him and trashing his room.
+They bullied him viciously, throwing their crockery at him and trashing his room.
 It was during this difficult time that Wilde first became a Freemason.
 He rose to the rank of Master Mason, which he retained until his death.

 After he graduated from Magdalen, Wilde returned to Dublin.
-He met a woman, Florence Balcombe, and courted her, but she ended up marrying the famous writer Bram Stoker.
+He met a woman, Florence Balcombe, and courted her, but she ended up marrying the legendary writer Bram Stoker.
 After hearing of their engagement, Wilde was heartbroken.